Australian Adzuki Beans

 Storage:

 Store in an airtight container in a cool, dry place, away from direct sunlight.
-Refrigeration is recommended in warm climates.
 See Best Before date.

 Images are for illustrative purposes only.